dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 ![Example of a 2-level page table.](../../img/uarch/L2PageTables.png){#fig:L2PageTables width=90%}

 A nested page table is a radix tree that keeps physical page addresses along with some metadata.
-To find a translation for such a 2-level page table, we first use bits 32..47 as an index into the Level-1 page table also known as the *page table directory*.
+To find a translation within a 2-level page table, we first use bits 32..47 as an index into the Level-1 page table also known as the *page table directory*.
 Every descriptor in the directory points to one of the 2^16^ blocks of Level-2 tables.
 Once we find the appropriate L2 block, we use bits 12..31 to find the physical page address.
 Concatenating it with the page offset (bits 0..11) gives us the physical address, which can be used to retrieve the data from the DRAM.

 The exact format of the page table is dictated by the CPU for reasons we will discuss a few paragraphs later.
 Thus the variations of page table organization are limited by what a CPU supports.
-Nowadays it is common to see 4- and 5-level page tables.
 Modern CPUs support both 4-level page tables with 48-bit pointers (256 TB of total memory) and 5-level page tables with 57-bit pointers (128 PB of total memory).

 Breaking the page table into multiple levels doesn't change the total addressable memory.
 However, a nested approach does not require storing the entire page table as a contiguous array and does not allocate blocks that have no descriptors.
 This saves memory space but adds overhead when traversing the page table.

 Failure to provide a physical address mapping is called a *page fault*.
-It occurs if a requested page is invalid or is not currently in main memory.
+It occurs if a requested page is invalid or is not currently in the main memory.
 The two most common reasons are: 1) the OS committed to allocating a page but hasn't yet backed it with a physical page, and 2) an accessed page was swapped out to disk and is not currently stored in RAM.

 ### Translation Lookaside Buffer (TLB) {#sec:TLBs}